bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-09-11-it-must-be-heaven.md

 Other people on the shoot told me Haifa has the most beautiful bars.
 We went on a tour and I got so slammed.
 At 3am, at the end of the night, the last bar was a gay and lesbian bar.
 I kept on drinking and watching.
 And I thought, ‘This is the last scene of the film, for sure.’
 It was great.
 It was completely in sync with my feeling and sentiment.
 It came to me like a destined scene.<br>
 **Elia Suleiman interviewed by Nick Chen, _Sight & Sound_, June 2021**<br>

-<![endif]-->

-**It Must Be Heaven**
+**IT MUST BE HEAVEN**<br>
 _Directed by_: Elia Suleiman
 _©_: Rectangle Productions, Pallas Film, Possibles Media, Zeyno Film, ZDF, Turkish Radio Television Corporation, CN3 Productions
 _Presented by_: Rectangle Productions, Nazira Films, Pallas Film, Possibles Media, Zeyno Film
 _In association with_: Doha Film Institute
-_In co-production with_: ZDF/Arte,

-Turkish Radio Television Corporation (TRT)
+_In co-production with_: ZDF/Arte, Turkish Radio Television Corporation (TRT)
-_In association with_: Wild Bunch, Le Pacte,

-Shortcut Films, Maison 4:3, The Arab Fund for Arts and Culture, KNM
+_In association with_: Wild Bunch, Le Pacte, Shortcut Films, Maison 4:3, The Arab Fund for Arts and Culture, KNM
 _With the support of_: Eurimages
 _Presented by_: Québec crédit d’impôt cinéma et télévision - Gestion SODEC
-_With the support of_:
+_With the support of_: Mitteldeutsche Medienförderung

-Mitteldeutsche Medienförderung
 _Presented by_: Canada crédit d’impôt pour la production cinématographique ou magnétoscopique canadienne
 _With the support of_: Société de développement des entreprises culturelles - Québec, Aide aux Cinémas du Monde, Centre national du cinéma et de l'image animée, Institut Français, Téléfilm Canada, FFA – Filmförderungsanstalt
 _Executive Producers_: Fatma Hassan Alremaihi, Hanaa Issa
-_Produced by_: Edouard Weil, Laurine Pelassy,

-Elia Suleiman, Thanassis Karathanos,

-Martin Hampel, Serge Noël
+_Produced by_: Edouard Weil, Laurine Pelassy, Elia Suleiman, Thanassis Karathanos, Martin Hampel, Serge Noël
 _Line Producer_: Serge Catoire
 _Post-production Supervisor_: Mélanie Karlin
 _Written by_: Elia Suleiman
 _Director of Photography_: Sofian El Fani
-_Visual Effects Supervisors_: Thomas Duval,
+_Visual Effects Supervisors_: Thomas Duval, Emilien Lazaron

-Emilien Lazaron
 _Visual Effects_: Digital District
 _Editor_: Véronique Lange
 _Production Designer_: Caroline Adler